Help Me Choose:

 Since the treatments for dry scalp versus dandruff differ, it is important to learn to tell the difference between the two.
 A quick look at the flakes may give you the answer.

 - If you are suffering from dry scalp, the flakes are smaller in size, have a whitish in color and fall off the hair and scalp easily.

 - Dandruff flakes are larger and due to the oil content have a yellowish tint and tend to stick to the hair and do not fall off the scalp as easily.

 What to Look For

-The symptoms of dandruff are easy to spot--white flakes of dead skin that are visible your hair and shoulders.
+The symptoms of dandruff are easy to spot--white flakes of dead skin that are visible in your hair and on your shoulders.
 The scalp may also be red and feel irritated and itchy.

 Symptoms Vary Depending on the Cause